wdporter/acim/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit.md

 <sup>10</sup>If you share a physical possession, you do divide its ownership.
 <sup>11</sup>If you share an idea, however, you do not lessen it.
 <sup>12</sup>All of it is still yours although all of it has been given away.
-<sup>13</sup>Further, if the one to whom you give it accepts it as his, he re-inforces it in your mind and thus increases it.
+<sup>13</sup>Further, if the one to whom you give it accepts it as his, he reïnforces it in your mind and thus increases it.
 <sup>14</sup>If you can accept the concept that the world is one of ideas, the whole belief in the false association the ego makes between giving and losing is gone.
 </p>